top of page

 Governance Documents

 McIntosh Area School is committed to transparency with our families and community.
-Click the button below to access our public governance documents, including board meeting minutes, budgets, and audit reports
+Click the buttons to access our current audit, budget, and all other public governance documents, including board meeting minutes and archived budgets and audit reports

 Scheduled Board Meetings